inaka/elvis_core/doc_rules/elvis_style/no_hrl_include.md

 .............
 ```

-It will raise style warning/error for above module
+E.g. the following will raise a warning for `private.hrl` being included by module `user`.

 ## Options